-The scope, methods and goals of this project hinge on open-ended explorations of threads in relation to place with human and non-human beings.
+The scope, methods and goals of this project hinge on open-ended explorations of threads in relation to place and space with human and non-human beings.
 WT works from two existing discourses, that of lines and the linear and that of the relation between the human and non-human.
-We have been particularly influenced by the works of Gilles Deleuze and Tim Ingold in their study of relations between affects, materials and the environment.
+We have been particularly influenced by the works of Gilles Deleuze and Tim Ingold in their study of relations between bodies, materials and the environment.
 At the core of our project is the relationship between threads and thinking:

 Thinking: A dynamic and emergent process by which the new is created, simultaneously and inseparably in its arrangements of bodies, its expressive differentiation, and its relationships of speeds and slowness.
 Following Deleuze, we reject representational images of thought by which we might reflect with good will and stable subjectivity on our embodied actions with threads.
 Instead, we look for ways in which the thread can act as a differentiator, un-grounding the intensive structure of the world we find and opening new lines of flight and avenues of becoming.
 In this way, our thinking emerges from the simultaneous tension between action and reflection and between optical viewing and haptic involvement.
 We ‘think with’ threads within the context of a de-centered, ecological becoming which seeks to produce attentive and ethical ways of life.

 By thinking with threads, WT explores moving, awareness and places.